 Because of these interactions, many Europeans have been dealing with their faith and values in a similar way.
 Although there are major differences in rituals and structure, we all agree on the fact that the state prevails, whatever our religion teaches us.
 Thanks to the Enlightenment, we have a similar interpretation of our faith: giving priority to reason, with a focus on ethics, and knowing that the spirit of our faith is more important than its rules.

-Europeans have a lot in common, but the British always felt a bit apart- not entirely part one-wayof the European family, and sometimes referring to Europe as ‘the continent’.
+Europeans have a lot in common, but the British always felt a bit apart- not entirely part of the European family, and sometimes referring to Europe as ‘the continent’.
 Because of recent developments, the British are reimagining their attitude towards Europe.

 The referendum next year will decide if the country remains in the European Union or not.
 But the European Union also has to reimagine itself, and it cannot do so without the British.
 It needs the erudite and creative involvement of the British to give shape to a better working European Union.
 A Union, based on a common history and similar values.